Don’t miss this revamped program!

 4 pm–5 pm

 All AAPM&R resident members are invited and encouraged to attend this annual event.
 As the largest gathering of PM&R residents in the country, the Annual Assembly offers a unique opportunity for resident members to meet and share experiences.
-This town hall meeting will be moderated by the Resident Physician Council (RPC) Board.
+This town hall meeting will be moderated by the Physiatrist in Training (PHiT) Council Board.

 - Chief Residents’ Meeting